 - Born: 1986

 Anton Killin (b.
-1986) is a Wellington-based composer of both instrumental and electroacoustic music.
-Anton is a founding member of SMP Ensemble; a member of three Wellington-based gamelan ensembles, Gamelan Padhang Moncar (Javanese), Gamelan Taniwha Jaya (Balinese) and Gamelan First Smile (Cirebon); and a member of several Wellington-based alternative bands (including Keller Kinder, Halva Eve, and Improv Noise Band).
-Under the tutelage of Jack Body and Michael Norris, Anton completed his MMus in Composition at the New Zealand School of Music.
-Anton is currently undertaking PhD studies in the Philosophy Department of Victoria University of Wellington (supervised by Stuart Brock and Kim Sterelny) under a Victoria Doctoral Scholarship.
+1986) is a Wellington-based musician, composer, and researcher.
+Anton is a founding member of SMP Ensemble; a member of three Wellington-based gamelan ensembles, Gamelan Padhang Moncar (Javanese), Gamelan Taniwha Jaya (Balinese) and Gamelan First Smile (Cirebon); and is guitarist with Keller Kinder.
+Under the tutelage of Jack Body and Michael Norris, Anton completed his MMus in music composition at the New Zealand School of Music, focusing on cross-cultural music composition, with a special emphasis on gamelan.